dit/dit/README.md

 Installation is easy, provided you have `git` and `pip` set up:

     pip install git+https://github.com/dit/dit/#egg=dit

-If you want to do this manually, clone this repository:
+And that's it!
+Alternatively, you can clone this repository:

     git clone https://github.com/dit/dit